Gazprom Transgaz Tchaikovsky

-Sergey Suslikov – Director General of Gazprom Transgaz Tchaikovsky.
+Sergey Suslikov is Director General of Gazprom Transgaz Tchaikovsky.

-He was born in 1962 in the North Ossetian ASSR.
+He was born in 1962 in the North Ossetian Autonomous Soviet Socialist Republic.

-In 1988 he graduated from the Krasnodar Polytechnic Institute of the Order of the Red Banner of Labor, majoring in Cooling and Compressor Machines and Units.
+In 1988, he graduated from Krasnodar Polytechnic Institute, majoring in Cooling and Compressor Machines and Units.

-Sergey Suslikov has been employed at Gazprom Group for 28 years.
+Sergey Suslikov has been employed with Gazprom for 28 years.

-4th grade repairman, Deputy Head – Chief Engineer at the Akchalokskoye Line Pipe Operation Center with the Sredaztransgaz Production Association.
+Fourth-grade repairman, Deputy Head – Chief Engineer at the Akchalokskoye Gas Pipeline Operation Center of the Sredaztransgaz Production Association.

-1st category engineer (procurement and supply) at the Berezanskoye Line Pipe Operation Center, 2nd category engineer, Chief Engineer, Head of the Kushchevskoye Line Pipe Operation Center, Kubangazprom.
+First-category procurement and supply engineer at the Berezanskoye Gas Pipeline Operation Center, later second-category engineer, Chief Engineer, Head of the Kushchevskoye Gas Pipeline Operation Center at Kubangazprom.

-Deputy Director General for Gas Transmission, Deputy Director General for Production, Chief Engineer – First Deputy Director General, Gazprom Transgaz Krasnodar.
+Deputy Director General for Gas Transmission, Deputy Director General for Production, Chief Engineer – First Deputy Director General at Gazprom Transgaz Krasnodar.